-Full Tilt Poker Was Offering a Bonus $10m in the Main Event
+Full Tilt Poker Offered a $10m Bonus in Main Event

 In the salad days of 2006, when online poker sites were still in the process of establishing brands, everyone was desperate to have a World Champion on its roster.